Integrated demand-side management and timetabling for an urban rail transit line: A Benders decomposition approach: Solution methodology

-Our solution approach is based on Benders decomposition (BD) method, which divides the problem into a \textit{relaxed master problem} (RMP) and a \textit{subproblem} (SP).
-This approach requires access to the model's dual information, which in turn necessitates that both the RMP and SP are linear and that the SP contains only continuous variables.
-RMP is obtained by projecting out the decision variables in the SP and contains \textit{Benders cuts}.
-Benders cuts include the \textit{optimality cuts} and \textit{feasibility cuts}.
+Our solution approach is based on the Benders decomposition (BD) method, which divides the problem into a \textit{relaxed master problem} (RMP) and a \textit{subproblem} (SP).
+This approach requires access to the SP's dual information, which in turn necessitates that both the RMP and SP are linear and that the SP contains only continuous variables.
+RMP is obtained by projecting out the decision variables in the SP and contains \textit{Benders cuts}, which include the \textit{optimality cuts} and \textit{feasibility cuts}.
+The optimality cuts are generated if the SP is feasible.
+In cases where the SP is infeasible, a separate \textit{feasibility subproblem} (FS) is solved to generate feasibility cuts.
 The solution of RMP provides a lower bound of the optimal value.
-In the computational process, an iterative solution procedure is designed where the RMP is firstly solved, the information from the RMP is passed to the SP, and then dual information from the SP is obtained to generate Benders cuts.
-In our implementation, we construct a branch-and-cut tree for the RMP and solve the SP at each node, generating Benders cuts that are subsequently added to the RMP.
+In the computational process, an iterative solution procedure is designed where the RMP is firstly solved, the information from the RMP is passed to the SP, and then dual information from the SP (or the FS) is obtained to generate Benders cuts.
+In our implementation, we construct a branch-and-cut tree for the RMP and solve the SP (or the FS) at each node, generating Benders cuts that are subsequently added to the RMP.

-Note that our original model~\eqref{model:orignal} contains nonlinear terms in constraints~\eqref{eq:objWaiting}, ~\eqref{eq:waiting2}, ~\eqref{eq:waiting3}, ~\eqref{eq:waiting4}, and \eqref{eq:waitingConstraint}.
+Note that our original model~\eqref{model:orignal} contains nonlinear terms in constraints~\eqref{eq:objWaiting}, ~\eqref{eq:waiting2}, ~\eqref{eq:waiting3}, ~\eqref{eq:waiting4} and \eqref{eq:waitingConstraint}.
 The original nonlinear model is first linearized to obtain its equivalent integer linear programming (ILP) form since the BD approach needs to use the dual information of the model.
-Then, the ILP formulation is relaxed where the passenger-related variables are relaxed to be continues ones.
-This relaxed model is decomposed into a RMP where the timetabling and assignments of passengers with reservations are determined, and a SP to optimize the passenger flow control decisions.
+Then, the ILP formulation is relaxed where the passenger-related variables are relaxed to be continuous ones.
+This relaxed model is decomposed into an RMP where the timetabling and assignments of passengers with reservations are determined, and an SP to optimize the passenger flow control decisions.
 Lastly, the optimal timetable obtained from the relaxed model is fixed and used as input to the ILP model to generate the optimal integer demand-side management solutions.